 Dialogue can make your scenes sparky and vibrant.
 Great dialogue can also boost tension But dialogue can also be problematic.

-Some writers pay for a copyedit before they send their manuscript to a developmental edit.
+Some writers pay for a copyedit before they send their manuscript to a developmental editor.
 This post addresses why this is a mistake.

 Does your novel have different locations?
 What happens when your write about places you know AND places you’ve never visited?